terraform-viettelidc/terraform-provider-vcloud/website/docs/d/network_isolated.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_network_isolated"
+page_title: "VMware Cloud Director: vcloud_network_isolated"
 sidebar_current: "docs-vcd-data-source-network-isolated"
 description: |-
   Provides a VMware Cloud Director Org VDC isolated Network.
 This can be used to reference internal networks for vApps to connect.